Amourspirit/python-ooouno-ex/README.md

 At this time the example can be found in the [ex].
 As new example are create/submitted the example [ex] folder will be expanded.

+This project uses [oooscript] to compile multiple scripts into a single script and embed output into a document.
+This makes it easy to use as a LibreOffice macro.

 Another fantastic resource is [LibreOffice Programming], great documentation and many java examples.